nicyoong/zeltrixchatbot/README.md

 **Welcome to Zeltrix Bot!** This guide will help you have natural, flowing conversations with your AI companion on Telegram.
 No technical knowledge needed - just follow these simple steps.

+**Powered by Meta's Llama 3.1 technology** - Enjoy smarter, more natural conversations on Telegram.

+---

+## 🧠 About Our AI: Llama 3.1 8B

+Zeltrix Bot uses **Meta's advanced Llama 3.1 8B model** - here's what this means for your experience:

 ---

 ## 🚀 First-Time Setup